 One of the benefits of a police officer acting as an applicant is that police officers can apply for interim intervention orders by telephone outside normal court hours.
 This is useful in emergency situations, at night, during weekends, or in isolated country areas where the nearest courthouse is far away.

 Police also have “holding powers” where a police officer can apprehend and detain an adult for six hours (or for 10 hours if extended by a court) in order to apply for and/or serve an intervention order.

 In addition, police officers of the rank of sergeant and above have the power to issue a “family violence safety notice” to ensure the safety of a family member, or to preserve property, or to protect a child.
 The police cannot issue a notice against a person under 18 years old.
 Such a safety notice can be issued at any time and can last up to five working days until a court formally hears an application for an intervention order.
 A safety notice has the same effect as an interim intervention order and is a very useful tool for providing immediate protection.

 Breaching a safety notice or an intervention order is a criminal offence.

 If the affected family member is under 18 years old, the application for an intervention order can be made on their behalf by:

-•any person with the written consent of the parent, or
+• any person with the parent’s written consent, or

 However, the child may apply for the order themselves, if they are aged 14 to 17 years, and with leave of the court.
 In order to grant leave, the court must be satisfied that the child understands the nature and consequences of an intervention order.